Miller-Media/modern-framework/README.md

 In the example above, the modern wordpress framework will read the annotations on your class method, see the one called @Wordpress\Action, and attach the method to the wordpress action for "init".
 There are a handful of other annotations (such as @Wordpress\Filter) that you can also use to register your plugin functions to core wordpress, which we will detail later.

-For now, you can see that you will always have accurate inline documentation for your wordpress callbacks, it will save you from having to register the functions in separate methods which will undoubtedly lead to "what was this method for again?" syndrome, and you can easily refactor function names without the need to track down and change any associated registration calls.
+For now, the main takeaway is that you will be maintaining accurate inline documentation for your wordpress callbacks, which will save you from having to register the functions in separate methods that will undoubtedly lead to "what was this method for again?" syndrome, and you can easily refactor function names without the need to track down and change any associated registration calls.

-The only other thing that needs to be done to complete this example is to instantiate your plugin and attach it to core wordpress.
+The only other thing that would need to be done to complete this example is to instantiate your plugin and attach it to core wordpress.
 Normally, you just do this in your plugin's primary php file when it is loaded.

 ```php
 // file: your-plugin/plugin.php